DreamSpoon/AMH2B/README.md

 Copy vertex groups by name prefix (user text box) from the active object (must be selected last) to all other selected mesh objects.
 Object does not need to be "searchable".

 ### Cut and Pin VGroup Make - Make Cut and Pin Vertex Groups
-Add TotalCuts and TotalPins vertex groups to the active object, replacing these groups if they already exist.
+Add AutoCuts and AutoPins vertex groups to the active object, replacing these groups if they already exist.

 ### Cut and Pin VGroup Make - Add Cuts Mask
-Add Mask modifier to implement TotalCuts, adding TotalCuts vertex group to active object if needed.
+Add Mask modifier to implement AutoCuts, adding AutoCuts vertex group to active object if needed.

 ### Cloth Sim - Toggle View Cuts Mask
 Toggle the visibility of the Cuts mask modifier, in viewport and render.